MarkAustinGrow/marvins-memory/Features.md

 - Use tags consistently to improve organization
 - Check the Analytics tab periodically to understand memory distribution
 - Use search with natural language questions for best results
+- Ensure tweets have appropriate engagement scores for processing
+- Monitor the tweet processor logs for any issues